 Carla recalls her visit quite vividly.
 Despite knowing she was qualified to be there, stepping onto campus was still an emotional experience.
 “It was a big shock even seeing them, but my mom fell in love with Dana Hall and so did I.” Her bigger shock came in January when Carla’s admitted students packet arrived.
 Not only would she be attending Dana Hall, she would be doing so on a full scholarship including travel expenses to visit home 4 times each year.
 Carla may have been surprised by the generosity of her acceptance letter, but Ms. Rodriguez and the rest of Holy Child was not.
 “Carla has always displayed an insatiable thirst for knowledge.
 It’s incredible to watch the timid but inquisitive 6th grader blossom into a mature, intellectual young woman with a desire to challenge herself and who is willing to go the distance for her education.”

-Carla is now a sophomore at Stony Brook studying Health Sciences.
+Carla is now a junior at Stony Brook studying Health Sciences.

 “If I hadn’t come to school here I’d be an entirely different person.
 Holy Child is a second family and home.
 It is what keeps me grounded.
 Holy Child keeps me striving and wanting more.”